marklogic-community/marklogicworkflow/README.md

 - POST /v1/resource/process - Completes a human process step and provides data to map to the step.
 Optionally also used to kick a process from an admin interface.
 - DELETE /v1/resource/process - Kills a process instance
 - GET /v1/resource/processinbox - Fetches the currently logged in user's work inbox (any human steps assigned to the current user) - summary level info only
-- GET /v1/resource/processstack - Fetches a list of, or human process steps assigned to, shared workflow work stacks
+- GET /v1/resource/processstack - Fetches a list of, or human process steps assigned to, shared workflow work stacks - DO NOT IMPLEMENT use options on processinbox instead
-- POST /v1/resource/processstack - Used to lock a process instance for a particular user, or remove a lock
+- POST /v1/resource/processstack - Used to lock a process instance for a particular user, or remove a lock - DO NOT IMPLEMENT use options on processinbox instead
 - GET /v1/resource/processsearch - Search API compatible interface that restricts results to process instances

 - GET /v1/resource/processengine - Fetches the currently executing processes and their status, and general CPF running information, and installed processes